sreesadhan7/cis6930fa24-project3/README.md

-# cis6930fa24 -- Project0
+# cis6930fa24 -- Project3

 Name: Sai Sree Sadhan Polimera

 # Assignment Description

-This project involves developing a Python application that automates the extraction and processing of incident data from publicly available PDF reports issued by the Norman, Oklahoma Police Department.
-These reports are distributed in the form of PDFs and contain incident summaries, arrest records, and case information.
+This project involves developing a Python-based application that integrates data visualization with a user-friendly web interface.
+The application is built to process incident data extracted from PDFs issued by the Norman, Oklahoma Police Department.
+The goal is to create meaningful insights through clustering and comparison visualizations while providing users with an intuitive way to explore the data.

-The primary objective is to streamline the collection, extraction, transformation, and storage of only the incident data into a structured format, suitable for analysis and reporting.
-By leveraging Python, SQL, regular expressions, and command-line tools, the data will be cleaned and inserted into a relational database for further querying and analysis.

 The Incident Sumamry data can be accessed from Norman, Oklahoma police department activity reports [here](https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports).

 **Assignment Objective:**
-The goal of this project is to develop a Python-based application that:
+The primary objective of this project is to build a data pipeline with the following capabilities:

-1) Downloads incident summary PDFs from the Norman, Oklahoma Police Department’s website.
+1) Data Extraction:
+      - Accept one or more NormanPD-style incident PDFs via a web interface (URL or file upload).
-2) Extracts relevant data fields from the PDF, including:
+      - Process and extract relevant fields from the PDFs, including:
           - Date/Time
           - Incident Number
           - Location
           - Nature of the Incident
           - Incident ORI
+2) Data Storage:
-3) Stores the extracted data into a structured format using an SQLite database.
+      - Store the extracted data in a structured format using an SQLite database.
-4) Inserts the extracted data into the database.
+      - Insert the cleaned data into the database for efficient querying.
-5) Outputs the incident details in a structured format, along with a count of how many times each "nature" of the incident appears:

-       Nature|Count(*)
+3) Data Analysis and Visualizations:
+      - Generate three distinct visualizations to summarize and interpret the data:
+          - Visualization 1: Clustering of records based on their encoded incident nature.
+          - Visualization 1.1: Clustering of incident records based on their nature and frequency (count).
+          - Visualization 2: Bar graph comparing the frequency of different incident types.
+          - Visualization 3: Pie chart illustrating the proportional distribution of incident types.
+4) Interactive Web Interface:
+      - Display the generated visualizations on a web page with descriptive summaries.
+      - Show a status table listing the incident nature and its count in a clear and structured format.

 **Requirements:**
-1) Data Extraction: Use a Python script to download the incident summary PDF, extract relevant fields, and handle edge cases such as missing data or improperly formatted PDFs.
-2) Database Creation: Design an SQLite database that will store the incident data.
-This database should include a table to capture the required fields.
-3) Data Insertion: Once the data is extracted from the PDF, insert it into the SQLite database.
-4) Data Reporting: Print a list of incidents, categorized by the nature of the incident, and display how many times each category appears.
+1) Web Interface:
+      - Create a user-friendly web application using Flask.
+      - The interface should allow:
+          - PDF URL input: Accept URLs pointing to NormanPD-style incident PDFs.
+          - File upload: Allow users to upload one or more PDFs directly.
+      - Display the results (visualizations and status output) on the same page.
+2) Data Extraction:
+      - Extract the following fields from the NormanPD-style PDFs:
+          - Date/Time of the incident.
+          - Incident Number.
+          - Location.
+          - Nature of the Incident.
+          - Incident ORI (originating agency identifier).
+      - Ensure robust handling of various PDF structures and errors (e.g., malformed PDFs or missing fields).
+3) Data Storage:
+      - Store the extracted data in a structured SQLite database.
+      - Create a table with appropriate columns:
+          - `incident_time`, `incident_number`, `incident_location`, `nature`, `incident_ori`.
+      - Insert the extracted data into the database for querying and analysis.
+4) Data Analysis and Visualizations:
+      - Generate three distinct visualizations:
+          - Visualization 1: Clustering of records based on encoded nature and other features.
+          - Visualization 1.1: Clustering of nature and its count to show incident patterns.
+          - Visualization 2: A bar graph comparing incident types and their frequency.
+          - Visualization 3: A pie chart illustrating the proportional distribution of incident types.
+      - Each visualization must:
+          - Be saved in the /static directory for display in the web interface.
+          - Include labels, legends, and appropriate axis titles for clarity.

 # How to install
 Install pipenv using the command: